Evaluation of information

 We cannot answer this question in our text, but we can at least offer a suggestion.
 First, there is a strong difference between the state media in the Western cultural circle and the media.
 Western state media is directly or indirectly controlled by political representation and has mechanisms that allow it to maintain at least some independence while governing the quality of its work.
 This does not mean that they can do without problems, but we probably have nothing better.
 The second possible source of information can be the media, which has a transparent code of ethics, and one has confidence in the specific personalities who work here.

-The question remains whether critical thinking about the media is something wrong or wrong, a step that generates more problems than benefits.
+The question remains whether critical thinking about the media is something wrong, or a step that generates more problems than benefits.
 First of all, it must be said that, for example, Twitter, Seznam, Google, and other such significant information accessors carry out specific filtering of content, which they consider untrue.
 This may undoubtedly be perceived as censorship, but at the same time, it is probably one of the few possible effective ways to reduce the impact of undeniable fake news or hoax.
 For example, sites such as Choose Info, Demagogue, or Manipulators try to show how to quickly identify at least some of the relevant information through a critical approach to messages that one considers potentially problematic or possibly manipulative.

 However, it turns out that the main problem is not false facts but the selection of information.
 The media can never report everything.
 They must filter and select.
 And depending on the interest of the owner or prospective readers, they choose from the news.
 And this is an area where critical thinking will help little, where it is necessary to read and search a lot, but which returns one to the time complexity and its relationship to actual implementation.

 Let's move from general media considerations to formal possibilities of evaluating information.
 One is probably reminded of the first CRAP test for professional texts and SMELL test for social networks (similar to, for example, the mentioned manual from Choose info works ).
 These tests contain questions or categories with which one should look at specific information.
-All tests are very formal, and if you do not use them as a method of scientific work (for example, assessing the quality of the information in online encyclopedias), it is difficult to sit down and fill in the table test.
+All tests are very formal, and if you do not use them as a method of scientific work (for example, assessing the quality of the information in online encyclopedias), it is challenging to sit down and fill in the table test.

 But these are instructions that have particular usefulness.
 First of all, it is their formal grounding.
 Although the CRAP test is based on some “objective parameters" (and other subjective ones), in real work, one can easily recognize that they are all subjective.
 However, it can be used as a tool for evaluating information for your needs (for example, using it to select sources for writing an article or seminar paper), or for instance, in more people to evaluate specific sources and their systematic description.